Published

 Why won't my baby sleep?
 9 sleep tips for newborn slumber

 One of the toughest challenges of adjusting as a new parent is the lack of sleep.
 When your baby is struggling to doze off, you're wrestling with sleep too, leading to some seriously tough nights and drowsy days.
 While we all wish there was a magic trick to help babies sleep soundly, the reality is that babies need time to adapt to life outside the womb, and to develop their own sleep rhythm.
 We're here to share the ins and outs of promoting healthy sleep habits for your little sleep fighter.
-But before you nod off and turn into a zombie, just know we’re here for moral support and we’re only one text away.
+But before you nod off and turn into a zombie, just know Summer Health is here for moral support and our sleep specialists are only a text away.

 Written by